picodata/genin/README.md

 +-------------+-------------+-------------+-------------+
 ```

-In this case, any change in the configuration, for example, changing ports, will completely
+In this case, any change in the configuration, for example, changing
-overwrite starting ports of the original cluster.
-Installation based on such inventory is
+ports, will completely overwrite starting ports of the original cluster.
-completely will break an already existing cluster.
+Installing such inventory will completely break an already existing
+cluster.
 ```shell
 genin build --source cluster-old.genin.yml